envoyproxy/data-plane-api/docs/root/configuration/http_filters/gzip_filter.rst

 How it works
 ------------
-When gzip filter is enable, request headers are inspected and potentially processed before being sent to an upstream service.
+When gzip filter is enabled, request headers are inspected and potentially processed before being sent to an upstream service.
 As soon as upstream responds, the response headers are also analyzed.
 If either response and request allows, content is compressed and then sent to the client with the appropriate headers.